shubacca/EngineeringArchitectureSummaries/Uber DeepETA prediction service.md

 The Uber AI approach to ETA prediction uses ML to predict the residual between routing enginer ETA and real-world observed outcomes.

+Based on post-processing machine learning, the model at Uber predicts ETA residuals by considering spatial and temporal features, including origin, destination, request time, real-time traffic, and request nature.
+Its core objective is to maintain speed to minimize latency in ETA requests while continually improving accuracy measured by MAE across data segments.

 ---
 All information in this blog summary is obtained from the [Uber Engineering Blog](https://www.uber.com/blog/deepeta-how-uber-predicts-arrival-times/?uclick_id=ddaf1042-c35c-460a-9caa-49dd89f2f23f)